 The Open Source Community builds continuously new integration and automation functionality.
-Customers vote on the Chills platform prioritising the “most wanted” functionality.
+Customers vote on the Chills backend prioritising the “most wanted” functionality.

 From a fragmented to an integrated organisation

 It is difficult to predict market changes, but one thing is for sure, change will happen!
 Your customers are daily confronted with new possibilities in terms of product and service features and the way they are offered.
-The good news is, you are prepared using Chills.
+The good news, you are prepared using Chills.

 The administrator interface manages integrations and automation done by the customer or an external consultant.
-Click here to get a platform impression described in the technology whitepaper.
+Get a backend impression described in the technology whitepaper.

 Recommended listening and reading

 Using Chills means embarking on the digital journey with your organisation.
 To support you we recommend videos and articles, necessary to get the right topics on the right agendas.

 In this keynote session recorded at Oracle OpenWorld 2014, Dr. Didier Bonnet, Capgemini Consulting’s global head of digital transformation and co-author (with MIT’s George Westerman and Andrew McAfee) of the upcoming book "Leading Digital," highlights how large companies in traditional industries -from finance to manufacturing to pharmaceuticals-are using digital to gain strategic advantage.